NBKelly/2022_AdventOfCode/README.md

 * |3| = k in unresolved, *where* |2|^|1| in k
 * |5| = |unresolved|

+### Day 09: Smoke Basin
+#### Part One
+Simply select tiles which are surrounded by tiles with a bigger number.

+#### Part Two
+Floor fill from all of the tiles found in Part One, selecting every tile which is not 9.
+Sort the areas, the select the tree largest and multiply them together.

 ## Visualizations

 Where I can, I will try to produce visualizations for the puzzles.